Fenggan

 Fenggan (豐干 (丰干, Fēnggān, Fengkan, Big Stick), Japanese Bukan, fl.
-9th century) was a Chinese Zen monk-poet lived in the Tang Dynasty, associated with Hanshan and Shide in the famed "Tiantai Trio" (天台三聖).
+9th century) was a Chinese Chan monk-poet lived in the Tang dynasty, associated with Hanshan and Shide in the famed "Tiantai Trio" (天台三聖).

 Biography

 Legendarily, Feng appeared one day at Guoqing Temple (located by the East China Sea, in the Tiantai mountain range), a 6 ft monk with an unshaven head, riding a tiger.
 From then on, he took up residence in the temple behind the library, where he would hull rice and chant sutras.

 The few accounts of him record that he became close friends to Hanshan, and was the one who found the orphaned Shide, named him, and brought him to the temple.
 From these and other anecdotes, it appears that Feng was the oldest of the three.

 The circumstances of his death are as murky as his life: the stories in which Feng is any more than a name or foil for Hanshan cease after he healed a local prefect.
 It has been conjectured that Hanshan's Poem 50 refers to his death: